Uruguay Assembly

-The Uruguay Assembly (Asamblea Uruguay) is a social-democratic political party in Uruguay.
-It is a member organisation of the Broad Front.
-Its leader is the senator and former economy minister of Uruguay, Danilo Astori.
+The Uruguay Assembly (Asamblea Uruguay) is a social-democratic political party in Uruguay, and a member organisation of the Broad Front.
+It was founded in 1994 by former Vice President of Uruguay, Danilo Astori, who led the party from its foundation up to his death in 2023.
 Nowadays it forms part of the Liber Seregni Front.

 History

 Uruguay Assembly was founded in 1994 by Danilo Astori.
 It is part of the left-leaning Broad Front coalition but is considered more of a moderate party.